Director - Executive, Strategy & Research

 Danielle has worked in the fields of international security and foreign policy - across government and non-government - since 2005.
 She has led diverse and increasingly large teams focused on a range of global issues impacting Australia’s place in the world since 2012.
 Her work has been published and cited widely, including in the New York Times, Washington Post, Wall Street Journal, Foreign Policy, Reuters, Associated Press, Australian Foreign Affairs and across major media outlets in the Indo-Pacific region.

-She is a former Analyst and team leader in the Open Source Centre at the Office of National Assessments and in 2009-12 she also worked as a Research Associate in the Lowy Institute’s Melanesia program where she undertook a secondment to AusAID, working with the Asia strategy, research and communication teams.
-Prior to joining the Lowy Institute, Danielle worked for two years as Editorial Coordinator for the Sydney bureau of the Yomiuri Shimbun, Japan's largest newspaper.
+She is a former Analyst and team leader in the Open Source Centre at the Office of National Assessments.
+In 2016 she was a Google Policy Fellow attached to the Harvard University incubated Digital Asia Hub in Hong Kong.
+She has previously worked at the Lowy Institute for International Policy and at the Australian Government’s foreign aid agency (AusAID), working in the Asia strategy, research and communication branches.
+Prior to joining the Lowy Institute, she worked for two years as Editorial Coordinator for the Sydney bureau of the Yomiuri Shimbun, Japan's largest newspaper.

 Besides her work for ASPI, she has also authored a number of external projects over the past few years including an essay for Australian Foreign Affairs in 2020 on how Covid-19, data, cyberspace & technology are changing spycraft; regular pieces for India's largest think-tank the Observer Research Foundation and a 3-year study for the Lowy Institute in 2019 'Foreign Territory: Women in international relations' that revealed severe gender imbalances across Australia's diplomatic, national security and intelligence community.

 Danielle has a Masters degree in International Security from Sydney University and a Bachelor degree in Business from the University of Technology, Sydney.